Fcog/component-styleguide/README.md

     styleguide --components components --data data

 You would need to either install it globally (i.e. `npm install -g component-styleguide`), or use it from a `package.json` [script](https://docs.npmjs.com/misc/scripts).

+## Live reload
+You can install nodemon in your project and reload the styleguide when the component's files changes.

+    nodemon styleguide.js --watch 'components/**/*' --ext js,css,hbs,json

 ## Details